juwain/experimental.dev/src/index.md

 archiveButtonText: See all posts
 socialImage: ""
 ---
-Blog about playing with web technologies
+Blog about playing with web technologies just for fun